Right of appearance

 -

-A police prosecutor also has a statutory right of appearance when representing a prosecutor in proceedings for an offence for which a penalty notice was issued.
+A police prosecutor has a statutory right of appearance when representing a prosecutor in proceedings for an offence for which a penalty notice was issued.

 - 4.